EarthGman/nix-config/.github/readme.md

-^=^=^=^ EarthGman's NixOS flake ❄️ v5 ^=^=^=^
+**EarthGman's NixOS Flake ❄️ V6**

 Features
 -  consumable modules
 -  pre-configured zsh, neovim, yazi, tmux, desktops, and others.
 -  sops support
 -  active support for gnome, i3, sway, and hyprland
+-  create and set custom profiles for each host or user in your configuration.
 -  access to various images, fonts and more. https://github.com/EarthGman/assets
--  extended package and lib function set. https://github.com/EarthGman/nix-library
+-  additional packages and nix functions. https://github.com/EarthGman/nix-library

 This NixOS configuration is designed to serve as an extension to nixpkgs, providing more lib functions, program, service, module, and profile options for pre-configured desktops, terminals, shells, neovim, and more.
-Easily consumable by others who are new to NixOS or just want a working system without having to learn nix or maintain a configuration repository themselves.
+Easy to consume and setup from your own nixos flake.

+Good for beginners to NixOS and serves as demo to show just how much can be done with the distribution.

 ------------------------------------------------------------------------
 # Showcase